YoungXiang/NearestNeighborSearch_Gridbased/README.md

 # Limitation
   This method is super fast.
 Note that I haven't put the MakeGroup procedure offline yet, that will make this even faster.
   But it has its limitations: The Grid world is defined on initialization, and you should define the size of the world carefully to suit your need.
+If triangulate meshes vary from size, it might not be the best solution.